MV451/Maya_BSE_Portfolio_/index.md

 - x2 470K Ohm Resistor - Used as pull-up resistors for MAX30101
 - Arduino Nano - The microcontroller to upload code to
 - 1 foot Mini-B USB to USB A Cord - Connects Arduino to computer
-- Full Size Breadboard - All components are connected on this
+- Full Size Breadboard - Components are connected to this
-- x2 Mini Breadboards - Used to hold up the OLED display
+- x2 Mini Breadboards - Components are connected to this

 How the Components Work Together